DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.defense-evasion.leave-organization.md

 ## Description

 Attempts to leave the AWS Organization (unsuccessfully - will hit an AccessDenied error).
+Security configurations are often defined at the organization level (GuardDuty, SecurityHub, CloudTrail...).
+Leaving the organization can disrupt or totally shut down these controls.

+<span style="font-variant: small-caps;">Warm-up</span>:

-Warm-up: Create an IAM role without permissions to run organizations:LeaveOrganization
+- Create an IAM role without permissions to run organizations:LeaveOrganization

+<span style="font-variant: small-caps;">Detonation</span>:

-Detonation: Calls organization:LeaveOrganization to simulate an attempt to leave the AWS Organization.
+- Call organization:LeaveOrganization to simulate an attempt to leave the AWS Organization.

 ## Instructions